 Separate from appearance-contingent self-worth is your appearance self-esteem—the feelings of satisfaction you have with the way you look.
 If you’re high in appearance-contingent self-worth, then your overall self-esteem will be heavily influenced by your appearance self-esteem.
 Otherwise, you might be perfectly content with the way you look, but this won’t matter to the way you feel about yourself as a person.

-Aging presents a particular challenge for women’s appearance self-esteem because with each passing year, the media define their beauty as fading away.
+Aging presents a particular challenge for women’s appearance self-esteem because with each passing year, the media would have us believe, their beauty is fading away.
 Cleopatra may have been able to avoid this fate, according to Shakespeare's play, in which it was said, "Age cannot wither her, nor custom stale her infinite variety.”
 For the rest of us, though, our seeming fate is to wither away steadily—at least according to our current representations of aging women.
 And women high on appearance-contingent self-worth will be particularly vulnerable to the effects of aging in a society that equates youth with attractiveness.

 Amy Noser and Virgil Zeigler-Hill of Oakland University in Michigan (2014) wanted to find out whether women who were most likely to objectify their bodies would, in turn, be most likely to show a positive association between appearance-contingent self-worth (thinking that appearance is important) and appearance self-esteem (feeling satisfied with one’s body).
 They measured objectification using three measures of what's known as the Objectified Body Consciousness Scales: Body Surveillance (“I often think about how I look”); Body Shame (“I feel ashamed of myself when I haven’t made the effort to look my best”); and Control Beliefs (“I think a person can look pretty much the way they want to if they are willing to work at it”).

 Taking into account other factors, such as overall self-esteem, Body Mass Index, and age, Noser and Zeigler-Hill were able to apply complex statistical modeling to draw pathways linking appearance-contingent self-worth and appearance self-esteem.
-Appearance-contingent self-predicted scores on the Body Surveillance and Body Shame scales, in turn, predicted appearance self-esteem.
 Control Beliefs were not important influences on appearance self-esteem.
-The findings support the overall predictions of the study, however, showing that women who are very conscious of their body’s appearance, including its culturally-defined defects, will be most likely to suffer ill effects on their self-esteem from defining themselves in terms of their appearance.
+The findings support the overall predictions of the study, however, suggesting that women who are very conscious of their body’s appearance, including its culturally defined defects, are most likely to suffer ill effects on their self-esteem from defining themselves in terms of their appearance.

-Let’s turn to practical ways that you can apply these findings to your own appearance self-esteem:
+Let’s turn to practical ways that you can, in light of these findings, rethink your own appearance self-esteem:

 - Throw away your conventional, media-defined ideals of beauty.
 You’re not going to change society’s definition of beauty, but you can change your own.
 Don’t focus on the beauty you see in ads but, instead, to the beauty you see in the real-life people you admire.